Willibold A. Stefan

 |Willibold Stefan grave marker|

-He was survived by his parents, brothers Joseph, John, Rudolph, and Walter.
+He was survived by his parents, brothers Joe, John, Rudy, and Walt.
 Willy was engaged to neighbor, Olga Davis, whom he had planned on marrying after returning from the war.
-She later married his brother Joseph.
+She later married his brother Joe.

 Beverly also shared a story about her grandmother Marie, attending the Mt.
 Ephraim movie theater one day to see news from the warfront.
 There was footage of prisoners of war being marched down a street.
 Among these prisoners, she swore that she saw her Willibold.
 Because of this, Marie had always waited for her son to come home until the day she passed away.